-In the next section we solve Eqs.
-(16) numerically in order to test whether the model is in good qualitative agreement with wound healing data.
-We further fit the model to nondimensionalised experimental data to identify the processes which differ markedly between non-diabetic and diabetic healing.
+In the next section we solve equations (16) numerically in order to test whether the model is in good qualitative agreement with wound healing data.
+We further fit the model to nondimensionalised experimental data to identify the processes which differ markedly between normal and diabetic healing.

-3. Numerical results
+3. Numerical Results

-In this section we numerically solve Eqs.
-(16) using the stiff differential equation solver ode15s in MATLAB.
+In this section we numerically solve equations (16) using the stiff differential equation solver ode15s in MATLAB.
 By using a least squares fitting method we find the best fits to the data presented in Fig. 2.
-We further compare the parameters associated with the best fits for the non-diabetic and diabetic cases and suggest a
+We further compare the parameters associated with the best fits for the non-diabetic and diabetic cases and suggest a treatment strategy that may be used to enhance healing of diabetic wounds.